Champions League final: Who can Man City join as treble winners by beating Inter Milan?

-Manchester City will join Manchester United, Bayern Munich, Barcelona, PSV, Ajax, Celtic and Inter as the only treble winners across Europe if they beat the Nerazzurri on Saturday; of the nine trebles in history, five have come since 2009
+Manchester City join Manchester United, Bayern Munich, Barcelona, PSV, Ajax, Celtic and Inter as the only treble winners across Europe; of the nine trebles in history, five have come since 2009

-Man City can become just the eighth European club to win a continental treble by beating Inter on Saturday.
-What kind of company will they be keeping?
+Man City have become just the eighth European club to win a continental treble by beating Inter Milan.
+What kind of company are they keeping?

-In European history, only seven teams have won the European Cup, as well as their domestic top flight and premier cup competition - but it is becoming more common.

 Barcelona and Bayern Munich both won their first trebles this century but each have since gone onto repeat the feat more recently, contributing to the fact that five of the nine clean sweeps across the continent have come since 2009.